Holy Spirit in Christianity: Mainstream doctrines

 The theology of spirits is called pneumatology.
-The Holy Spirit is referred to as the Lord and Giver of Life in the Nicene creed.
+The Holy Spirit is referred to as the Lord and Giver of Life in the Nicene Creed.
 He is the Creator Spirit, present before the creation of the universe and through his power everything was made in Jesus Christ, by God the Father.
 Christian hymns such as "Veni Creator Spiritus" ("Come, Creator Spirit") reflect this belief.

 In early Christianity, the concept of salvation was closely related to the invocation of the "Father, Son and Holy Spirit", and since the first century, Christians have called upon God with the name "Father, Son and Holy Spirit" in prayer, baptism, communion, exorcism, hymn-singing, preaching, confession, absolution and benediction.
 This is reflected in the saying: "Before there was a 'doctrine' of the Trinity, Christian prayer invoked the Holy Trinity".

 For the majority of Christian denominations, the Holy Spirit is the third Person of the Holy Trinity – Father, Son, and Holy Spirit, and is Almighty God.
+The Epistle to the Hebrews has also been cited in support of the Spirit's divinity and distinct personhood.
+David Wilber argues that Hebrews portrays the Spirit as “eternal,” attributes statements of God in the Hebrew Scriptures to the Spirit, and at the same time distinguishes the Spirit as an agent from the Father and the Son.
 As such he is personal and also fully God, co-equal and co-eternal with God the Father and the Son of God.
 He is different from the Father and the Son in that he proceeds from the Father (and, according to Roman Catholics, Old Catholics, Lutherans, Anglicans, and other Protestants, from the Father and the Son) as described in the Nicene Creed.
 The Triune God is thus manifested as three Persons (Greek hypostases), in One Divine Being (Greek: Ousia), called the Godhead (from Old English: Godhood), the Divine Essence of God.

 In the New Testament, by the power of the Holy Spirit Jesus was conceived in the womb of the Virgin Mary, while maintaining her virginity.
 The Holy Spirit descended over Jesus in a corporeal way, as a dove, at the time of his baptism, and a voice from Heaven was heard: "This is my beloved Son with whom I am well pleased."
 He is the Sanctifier, the Helper, Comforter, the Giver of graces, he who leads persons to the Father and the Son.

 The Holy Spirit is credited with inspiring believers and allowing for them to interpret all the sacred scripture, and leads prophets both in Old Testament and New Testament.
 Christians receive the Fruit of the Holy Spirit by means of his mercy and grace.